Privacy Statement

 Your right of access to personal data

-You have the right to obtain confirmation as to whether we process personal data about you, receive a copy of your personal data held by us as a controller and obtain certain other information about how and why we process your personal data (similar to the information provided in this privacy statement).
-This right may be exercised by emailing us at bci_data_protection@pwc.com.
-We aim to respond to any requests for information promptly, and in any event within the legally required time limits
+You have the right to obtain confirmation of whether we process personal data about you, to receive a copy of your personal data held by us as a controller, and to obtain information about how and why we process your personal data (similar to the information provided in this privacy statement).
+This right may be exercised by emailing us at bci_data_protection@pwc.com

 Your right to rectification / amendment of personal data

-You have the right to request for your personal data to be amended or rectified where it is inaccurate (for example, if you change your name or address) and to have incomplete personal data completed.
+You have the right to request for your personal data to be amended or rectified where it is inaccurate (for example, if you change your name or address), and to have any incomplete personal data completed.

 To update personal data submitted to us, you may email us at bci_data_protection@pwc.com or, where appropriate, contact us via the relevant website registration page or directly amend the personal details held on relevant websites or applications with which you registered.